mc12345678/Dynamic_Price_Updater/readme.md

 Credits
 -------

+Version 3.2.1 brought to you by mc12345678: http://mc12345678.com with thank yous to:
+  Steve

 Version 3.2.0 brought to you by mc12345678: http://mc12345678.com with thank yous to: mvstudio for identifying issues with strict operation, as well as edge case operation. izar74 for a potential way to display out-of-stock information. diamond1 for identifying the need of these instructions to contain just a little more.
-  Calljj for the idea of updating the "base" price while making attribute selections on product
-    that are on special or on sale.
+  Calljj for the idea of updating the "base" price while making attribute selections on product that are on special or on sale.
 This allows seeing the true price reduction/difference for chosen options.

 Versions 3.0.5 through 3.0.8 brought to you by mc12345678: http://mc12345678.com